shyos/SingalServerBuild/README.md

 Required services to be configured:

-- Twilio: for sms broadcasting(for registration in TextServer),
+- Twilio: for sms broadcasting(for registration in TextServer). **Required to start the TextSecure Server.**
-- AWS S3: for documents in TextSecure,
+- AWS S3: for documents in TextSecure. **Required to start the TextSecure Server.**
-- Google developer: for push notifications,
+- Google developer: for push notifications. **Required to start the PushServer Service.**
-- Apple Developer: for push notifications
+- Apple Developer: for push notifications. **Required to start the PushServer Service.**

 ### Using https